His Last Gift

 The Holy Spirit in the New Testament

-When we read the New Testament and what happened after Jesus returned to heaven, we learn that he did indeed sent the Holy Spirit for two reasons:
+When we read what happened after Jesus returned to heaven, we learn that He did indeed send the Holy Spirit for two reasons:

-- To empower the Apostles and early disciples to de miracles in the establishment of the church in the first century.
+- To empower the Apostles and early disciples to do miracles in the establishment of the church in the first century.

-- To indwell every believer who obeys the gospel.
+- To indwell every believer who obeyed the gospel.

-We understand that Jesus did this and it fulfills Scripture, and both these things are very different experiences.
+We understand that Jesus did this and it fulfills Scripture, however, both these things are very different experiences.

-The Holy Spirit has always been the person in the Godhead that has worked in creation and in man in accomplishing God's will.
+The Holy Spirit has always been the person in the Godhead that has worked in creation and man to accomplish God's the Father's will.

-Matthew 12:28 - By the power of the Spirit Jesus performed His miracles.
+By the power of the Spirit, Jesus performed His miracles.

-Jesus promised His Apostles that He would give them also this same power from the Holy Spirit.
-The same power that worked for the prophets and leaders and also for Jesus, would now be for them.
+Jesus promised His Apostles that He would give them this same power from the Holy Spirit.
+The same power that worked for the prophets and leaders as well as Jesus would now be there for them.
 Why?

-- Remember accurately all of His teachings (John 14:26) because they had to teach others everything.
+- To help them remember accurately all of Jesus' teachings (John 14:26) because they had to teach others everything.

-- Speaking in foreign languages (tongues) (Acts 2:4-6), had to preach to all creation.
+- Speaking in foreign languages (tongues - Acts 2:4-6) to preach to all creation.

 - Bestow on others the ability to do these kinds of miraculous acts (Acts 19:6).
-They were only 12 men.
-They bestowed gifts to help spread the church, to preach with power, to confirm the word, etc.
+They were only 12 men, but through the power of the Holy Spirit they bestowed gifts on other disciples to help spread the gospel, build the church and confirm the truthfulness of God's word.